Scripture *is* Tradition

 The Head-Body Metaphor

-This is part of a series on partriarchy, headship, and submission.
+This is part of a series on patriarchy, headship, and submission.
 See this index.
 The Bible metaphorically speaks of the head and body on a number of occasions.
 In English, Latin, and ancient Hebrew idiomatic use, the head of a body may be interpreted as someone in a place of …